Topological magnonic dislocations modes

-{\it Weak topology and $\mathbb{Z}_{2}$-invariant.-} We now establish the topological properties of magnonic zero-modes bound to the lattice dislocations.
-The topology of the zero-modes is determined by the $\mathbb{Z}_{2}$ topological index $\bs{G}$ which, through Eq. (\ref{eq: Z2index}), determines the number of helical modes appearing at the dislocation.
-The $\mathbb{Z}_{2}$-invariant and weak topological indices, $\nu_{1}$ and $\nu_{2}$, are found through the bulk polarizations, defined as the sum of the Wannier centers:
+We now establish the topological properties of {magnon modes} bound to the lattice dislocations.
+The topology of the {magnonic dislocation modes} is determined by the $\mathbb{Z}_{2}$ topological index $\bf{G}$ which, through Eq. (\ref{eq: Z2index}), determines the number of modes appearing at the dislocation.
+The $\mathbb{Z}_{2}$-invariant and weak topological indices, $\nu_{1}$ and $\nu_{2}$, are found through the bulk polarizations, defined as the sum of the Wannier centers,

-which are determined by diagonalizing the Wilson loop matrix: $W_{\boldsymbol{k}}|\nu_{\boldsymbol{k}}^j\rangle=e^{2\pi i \nu_x^j\left(k_y\right)}|\nu_{\boldsymbol{k}}^j\rangle$, defined by the product
+which are determined by diagonalizing the Wilson loop matrix, $W_{\boldsymbol{k}}|\nu_{\boldsymbol{k}}^j\rangle=e^{2\pi i \nu_x^j\left(k_y\right)}|\nu_{\boldsymbol{k}}^j\rangle$, defined by the product